skauddy755/Cognitive-Psychology/NOTES/Memory - Retention and Retrieval.md

 	- They recalled it correctly 61% of the time
 	- (even performed better than free-associates)
 - **Conclusion:**
-	- *People show better word memory if the words are tested in the context of the same words with which they were studied.*
+	- *People show better word memory if the words are tested in the context of the same words with which they were studied.*

 # Hippocampal Formation and Amnesia